mksplg/pagelyzer/README.md

 * lib/

 ## Installing Dependencies
 After the language and the package manager are properly configured and installed, we may proceed to install the dependencies:

 `$ sudo apt-get install libxslt-dev libxml2-dev`

 `$ sudo apt-get install openjdk-7-jdk`

 `$ sudo apt-get install imagemagick`

 `$ sudo apt-get install xvfb`

-Note1: Installing the selenium-webdriver may cause some warnings in text encoding that should be fine, in almost all the cases.
+Note 1: Installing the selenium-webdriver may cause some warnings in text encoding that should be fine, in almost all the cases.

 Note 2: The java installation is a reference to remember that it should be present.

 Note 3: ImageMagick 6 is optional, it is needed for thumbnailing.
 This thumbs area is useful for integrating with other tools and for future optimization of change detection process .